Why Do Crown of Thorns Flowers Change Color?

 - The true color hasn’t fully developed yet.

-- As the flower matures over the about a week, the color becomes richer, more saturated, and vibrant.
+- As the flower matures (get older) over the about a week, the color becomes richer, more saturated, and vibrant.

 This natural color transition is part of the plant’s blooming process.
 So, give it time, and the flower will reveal its beauty eventually.